It is common knowledge that commerce now shows a general tendency towards moving online.

 The Burberry chatbot starts with inviting you backstage where you can see models parading in exquisite Burberry outfits at the latest fashion shows.

-At the same time, you can browse the current collections and get complete looks with the bot suggesting matching items and accessories.
+At the same time, you can browse the current collections and get complete looks with the chatbot suggesting matching items and accessories.

 The navigation is rather multi-directional, and you can easily find your way around.